geocoder21/WhiteStarLine/Development.md

 **b)  A text widget** to display mass, volume and whether the iceberg could be pulled.
 This was developed with reference to the https://www.geeksforgeeks.org/ website.

 **c)  A 'quit' button** to allow the user to exit the GUI and the program to complete.
 During early testing it became apparent that the program did not complete unless the GUI was closed.
 A quit button allows the user to close the GUI and for the program to complete correctly.
-This was developed with reference to https://www.delftstack.com/, using root.quit.
+This was developed with reference to https://www.delftstack.com/, using 'root.quit'.

 Finally the colours of plots, text and widgets were updated to improve the appearance of the GUI.
-This was achieved using the matplotlib 'List of named colours' (Hunter et al, 2021b).
+This was achieved with reference to the *matplotlib* 'List of named colours' (Hunter et al, 2021b).

 #### 6. Write information out to a file
-A 'write_data'function was created in the 'data_io.py'file, using the 'open' method to create a new file, using mode 'w'to write or overwrite to that location (Python Foundation, May 2021a).
+A 'write_data'function was created in the 'data_io.py'file, using the 'open' method to create a new file, and mode 'w'to write or overwrite to that location (Python Foundation, May 2021a).

 It was decided to include the current date in the file written out; this provides context for the data and also allows the user to check that the output file was updated correctly.
 In order to achieve this the *datetime* module was imported and a date variable created.
-This produced a 'naive' date - this could be updated to account for different time zones if required.
-The output file was named 'iceberg_analysis.txt', but this could be renamed for future use.
+This produced a 'naive' date - however the code could be updated to account for different time zones if required.
+The output file was named 'iceberg_analysis.txt', but again this could be renamed for future use.